-The Bilkent University program has been temporarily suspended for the fall of 2017.
-Please check back in the fall for updates regarding the spring program.
+The Bilkent University program has been temporarily suspended through the spring of 2018.
+Please check back in the fall for updates regarding the fall program.

 Founded in 1984, Bilkent University is the first private, non-profit university in Turkey.
 The University is about 10 miles outside the city center of Ankara, the capital city of Turkey, on a 1200-acre campus.
 All instruction at the University is in English.
 Students enroll in regular classes and live in the residence halls alongside Turkish and other international students.
 They are welcome to participate in all University activities.
 Students may attend for a semester or an academic year.
 Non-SUNY students meeting the minimum requirements are welcome to apply.

 Ankara is the capital of Turkey and its political and administrative center.
 Located in the heart of the Anatolian peninsula, Ankara is the second largest city in Turkey, with a population of 4.7 million.
 Long an important center of trade between the east and west because it lay along ancient caravan routes, the Celtic Galatians named the city Ancyra, meaning “anchor” in the 3rd century B.C.
 Many important civilizations have come and gone, leaving their mark on the character of the city and region, including the Hittites, the Phrygians, the Lydians, the Persians, the Romans, the Byzantines, the Seljuk Turks and the Ottoman Turks.
 In 1923 Kemal Ataturk chose it as the capitol city of the new Turkish Republic.